 - It’s not the end of the world.
 Grad school applications are somewhat random.
 For example, one POI told me that the division had fewer slots that year as more slots were given to new faculty from other divisions only after I submitted my application.
 Or, some professors decide to take a last minute sabbatical, or funding suddenly got cut etc. Such things happen, and they are out of your control.
 It doesn’t mean you are not good enough.

 - You can email your POI to ask about your application, and what can be improved.

-- The main reason for most rejections actually stem from lack of research experience, which leads to poor LORs and a weak personal statement (since you have nothing to write about).
+- The main reason for most rejections actually stems from lack of research experience, which leads to poor LORs and a weak personal statement (since you have nothing to write about).
 Some programmes might reject based on poor CAP/GPA.
 It is best to contact these programmes individually and see what can be done to offset this.
 Doing well in a master’s programme will often help to make up for poor undergrad grades.

-- Rejections can also be due to bad fit between your interests and the programme’s research focus.
-You will most likely be rejected from a programme focused on visual search if you state in your personal statement that you are interested in memory, especially if there is nobody doing visual search in the school you’re applying to.
+- Rejections can also be due to a bad fit between your interests and the programme’s research focus.
+You will most likely be rejected from a programme focused on visual search if you state in your personal statement that you are interested in memory, especially if there is nobody doing a visual search in the school you’re applying to.
 This can also happen even if the two areas are somewhat (e.g. working memory vs. false memory).